lowlighter/gracidea/CONTRIBUTING.md

 GitHub users having access to [GitHub codespaces](https://github.com/features/codespaces) may directly use the custom container with all dependencies installed (this also include [Tiled map editor](https://www.mapeditor.org) which is accessible through [NoVNC](https://novnc.com))

+### 📚 How-to

+Use `vr build` and then `vr start` to start a local instance.

+> ⚠️ Note that by default, already generated data are not rebuilt if files are already present.
+Pass `--clean` flag to ensure that cache is fully reloaded

+Changes should pass `vr fmt` and `vr lint`.